‘Sadistic sexual killer’ jailed for murder 30 years after he was cleared of the crime

 He said the mitigating features were “thin gruel indeed,” adding: “You have shown no remorse whatsoever.”

-During Ms Crump’s Old Bailey trial in 1993, her mother Pat Rhodes warned that she believed Smith would kill again - which she repeated after the murder of Ms Walker.
+During the Old Bailey trial in 1993, Ms Crump’s mother Pat Rhodes warned that she believed Smith would kill again - which she tragically said again after the murder of Ms Walker.

+Both victims were mutilated by Smith, who was known to colleagues as the “Honey Monster” or “Lurch” because of his 6ft 3in height and heavy build.

-Smith thanked the jury when he was allowed to walk free in 1993 after his defence counsel accused police of incompetence and suppressing evidence.
+When he was permitted to walk free, he thanked the jury after his defence counsel accused police of incompetence and suppressing evidence.

 Police emphatically denied the defence allegation and said they were not looking for anyone else.